Claveria, Misamis Oriental: Climate

-Claveria is politically subdivided into 24 barangays.

 Demographics

 Population

 In the 2020 census, the population of Claveria, Misamis Oriental, was 52,478 people, with a density of sigfig 52,478/579.63.

-Language
+Ethnicities and language

+Although the original inhabitants of Claveria are the indigenous Higaonons, most of its inhabitants are descendants of Visayans mainly from Cebu and Bohol who migrated long before the Spaniards arrived.
+Other residents of the municipality include Bicolanos, Ilocanos, Ivatans, Kapampangans, Pangasinans and Tagalogs from Luzon and Hiligaynons and Warays from Visayas, including their descendants.

 Although Cebuano or Binisaya/Bisaya is widely spoken in Claveria, majority of the population can speak Filipino the national language and as well as English which is commonly use in schools and government offices.
 There is a native tribe in the municipality that has their own dialect, the Higaonons which also speaks their "Binukid" tongue or Higaonon language.
 Binisaya/Bisaya is the conversational language spoken by Claverians at home.
+Other languages spoken are Ilocano, Ivatan, Kapampangan and Hiligaynon, to varying degrees by their respective communities within the municipality.

 Religion

 Approximately over 85% of the populace are Roman Catholics and the rest comprises the Protestants and others.
 Every barangay has their own Catholic parish churches with one in Poblacion serves as the mother parish for the entire town.
 The Our Lady of Lourdes Parish church is the center of Catholic faith within the municipality.
 There is also a notable group situated in Barangay Aposkahoy known as Doalnara which is a community of people who has their own belief making the talk abouts among the locals.
 It has been controversial in the past years due to its peculiar way of living among its followers.
 Although the town's community has various religious beliefs, people all live peacefully and harmoniously altogether.